 Education and Workforce Development

-A renewed and reinvigorated public-private partnership is helping support the development of an educational systems to prepare our students for highly skilled jobs in technology and science.
+A renewed and reinvigorated public-private partnership is helping support the development of educational systems to prepare our students for in-demand jobs in our region.

 The Greater Cleveland Partnership is committed to working with its partners in the public and private sectors to ensure that Northeast Ohio creates, attracts and retains a 21-century workforce.